billforward/changelog/api/README.md

 Historically if a rate-plan had usage components it would automatically have an Invoice issuance Behaviour of **Delayed**, this now defaults to a value of **Immediate** to maintain the existing behaviour when creating the rate plan set the value to **Delayed.**

+## Products

+Product names are now enforced as unique within your organization.

 # Non-breaking Changes to Existing Features